 Perhaps the hardest part of the artwork selection and licensing process, for me at least, has been coming to terms with the idea that I might not need to be the final decider.

 Sure, I created the theme and the setting for the game.
-Yes, I have a vision on how it should be portrayed.
-Of course I have a certain threshold for what level of quality I require.
+Yes, I have a vision of how it should be portrayed.
+Of course, I have a certain threshold for what level of quality I require.

-But, since I am not publishing the game, and since I am not paying for the artwork, I am finding that I need to come to terms with not controlling the visual design and artwork associated with my game.
-I am finding that I need to trust the guys over at Cosmic Wombat Games to do what is best for the game, for us, and for sales.
+I am finding that I need to come to terms with not controlling the visual design and artwork associated with my game.
+I am finding that I need to trust my team and my advisers to do what is best for the game, for us, and for sales.